KhronosGroup/Vulkan-Headers/README.md

 split into multiple files.
 All of those files are now included in this repository.

+*NOTE*: the `sc_main_ branch does not currently contain C++ headers, which are not currently generated for Vulkan SC.

 * include/vulkan/vulkan.hpp
 * include/vulkan/vulkan_enums.hpp
 * include/vulkan/vulkan_funcs.hpp